 Volunteer for the West River HIV Health Network.

-Member of the Black Hills Homeless Coalition.
+Member of the Strategic Leadership for the Black Hills Regional Homeless Coalition.

-Member of the Youth Task Force.
+Member of the Youth Task Force Coalition.

 Chair for Youth Engagement for Communities That Care.